lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 * `baseVertex`: An offset to the buffer that will hold the vertices data (the offset is measured on number of vertices, not a byte offset).
 * `baseInstance`: We can use this parameter to set a value that will be shared by all the instances to be drawn.
 Combining this value with the number of the instance to be drawn we will be able to access per instance data (we will see this later on).

 Although it has been already commented when describing the parameters, indirect drawing needs a buffer that will hold the vertices data and another one for the indices.
-Th difference is that we will need to combine all that data form the multiple meshes that conform the models of our scene into a single buffer.
-The way we will access per-mesh specific data is by playing tih the offset values of the drawing parameters.
+The difference is that we will need to combine all that data form the multiple meshes that conform the models of our scene into a single buffer.
+We will access per-mesh specific data by playing with the offset values of the drawing parameters.

-Another aspect to solve is how we pass material information or per-entity data (such as model matrices).
+Another aspect we have to solve is the passing of material information or per-entity data (such as model matrices).
 In previous chapters we used uniforms for that, setting the proper value when we changed the mesh or the entities to be drawn.
 With indirect drawing we cannot do that, we cannot modify data during the render process, since submit a bulk set of drawing instructions at once.
 The solution to that is to use additional buffers, we can store per-entity data in a buffer and use the `baseInstance` parameter (combined with the instance id) to access the proper data (per entity) inside that buffer (we will see later on, that instead of a buffer we will use an array of uniforms, but you could use also a simpler buffer for that).
 Inside that buffer we will hold indices to access two additional buffers:

 * One that will hold model matrices data.
 * One that will hold material data (albedo color, etc.).

 For textures we will use an array of textures which should not be confused with an array texture.
 An array texture is a texture which contains an array of values with texture information, with multiple images of the same size.
 An array of texture is a list of samples which map to regular textures, therefore they can have different sizes.
-Arrays of textures have a limitation, its length cannot have arbitrary length, they have a limit, that in teh examples we will set up to 16 textures (although you may want to check the capabilities of your GPU prior to setting that limit).
-16 texture is not a hig value if you are using multiple models, in order to circumvent this limitation you may have two options:
+Arrays of textures have a limitation, its length cannot have arbitrary length, they have a limit, that in the examples we will set up to 16 textures (although you may want to check the capabilities of your GPU prior to setting that limit).
+Sixteen is not a high number if you are using multiple models, in order to circumvent this limitation you have two options:

 * Use a texture atlas (a giant texture file which combines individual textures).
 Even if you are not using indirect drawing you should try to use texture atlas as much as possible, since it limits the binding calls.
 * Use bindless textures.
 This approach basically allows us to pass handles (64 bit integer values) to identify a texture and use that identifier to get a sampler withing the shader program.
 This should be definitely the way to go with indirect rendering if you can (this is not a core feature but an extension starting with 4.4 version).
-We will no use this approach because RenderDoc does not currently support this (loosing the capability of debugging without RenderDoc is a showstopper for me).
+We will not use this approach because RenderDoc does not currently support this (losing the capability of debugging without RenderDoc is a showstopper for me).

 The following picture depicts the buffers and structures involved in indirect drawing (keep in mind that this is only valid while rendering static models.
 We will see the new structures that we need to use when rendering animated models in the next chapter).